Basic Web Accessibility Testing

 There are several ways to test your web page to see whether the content is usable by people with disabilities or those who access the internet in a less-traditional way.

-Some people are not able to use a mouse and need to access your site using a keyboard.
-(For example, someone without use of their hands may use a mouth stick keyboard.)
+Some people are not able to use a mouse, and need to access your site using a keyboard.
+(For example, someone without use of their hands may use a mouth stick keyboard .)
+Keyboard testing also helps you identify issues that could arise for screen readers.

 Use the tab key to navigate through your web page